-Walt served as a communications professional with Spirit Rock Meditation Center for seven years.
+He was a communications professional with Spirit Rock Meditation Center for seven years until 2013.
 He received an MFA in Writing from California College of the Arts in 2004.
-In the past, he has worked in the tech industry as an editor and customer relations professional.
+In the past, he has also worked in the tech industry as an editor and customer relations professional.
 He also holds a BFA in Photography from California College of the Arts, as well as a BA in English from University of Richmond.